andrewmcodes/awesome-lucky/README.md

 # Awesome Lucky on Crystal

-A categorized community-driven collection of awesome Ruby libraries, tools, frameworks and software.
+A categorized community-driven collection of awesome Lucky libraries, tools, frameworks and software.

 ## Contents